robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

   - Avoid starting with 'Image of' or 'Picture showing'
   - Include important text visible in the image
   - Mention key people, objects, actions, or data if relevant
   - Keep it under 125 characters for screen reader compatibility
+  - Include the key phrase "emotionally designed comfort food"

 # OUTPUT FORMAT